Discovery and inference beyond linearity for epidemiological data by integrating Bayesian regression, tree ensembles and Shapley values: Empirical evaluation

 \subsubsection{Results: Local inference}

-The density plots in Figure~\ref{fig:LocInfDens} show the estimated rejection rates.
+The density plots in Figure~\ref{fig:LocInfDens} show the estimated rejection rates, with average rejection rates indicated by a dot.
 We observe that the rejection rates of noise and signal features are the closest to each other for BART models.
-Although all RuleFit-based models make a much better distinction between signal and noise, RuleSHAP distinguishes them best, with the lowest rejection rates for noise features and the highest ones for signal features.
+Although both RuleFit-based models better distinguish between signal and noise, RuleSHAP shows the lowest rejection rates for noise features and the highest ones for signal features.

 To illustrate the reason behind the good discriminative properties of RuleSHAP, Figure~\ref{fig:exBARTRS} shows the Shapley values produced by one of the BART, HorseRule and RuleSHAP fits.
-BART's (and to a lesser extent HorseRule's) feature effect estimations are less stable and the underestimation of such uncertainty lead to more frequently significant local effects for noise features.
+BART's (and to a lesser extent HorseRule's) feature effect estimations are less stable and underestimate uncertainty, yielding more frequently significant local effects for noise features.
 The RuleSHAP effect estimates appear less erratic and none of the Shapley values for noise features obtained significant credible intervals.
 This is likely due to RuleSHAP's more stable rule generation.